cowboy/node-glob-whatev/README.md

 ## Release History

+* 2012/04/10 - v0.1.5 - Fixed an issue where using the `matchBase` minimatch option with simple patterns would fail.
 * 2012/03/26 - v0.1.4 - Fixed a minor issue with absolute paths on Windows.
 * 2012/03/25 - v0.1.3 - Updated to minimatch 0.2.2+.
 Minimatch is now exposed as exports.minimatch.
 * 2012/02/14 - v0.1.2 - Fixed an issue with nonexistent directories.